Last updated on July 20th, 2023 at 10:49 am

 Where your money is held on our general client account, any interest paid to you is paid without any deduction for income tax (unless you are resident overseas – see below).
 As such it is your responsibility to inform HMRC of amounts of interest received from us and the implications of this will depend upon your own financial circumstances.

 Where money is held on a separate designated deposit account interest is usually paid net of tax (unless you have signed a declaration confirming your entitlement to receive bank interest gross).
-The same rate of interest will be paid on money held in general client account as will be paid on money held in a separate designated deposit account.

 Under the European Savings Directive, regulation 2003/48/EC, we are required to inform HMRC of payments of interest to relevant payees and residual entities in prescribed territories.
 Where you reside outside the UK and EC, we are required to deduct income tax at the current basic rate and account for this interest to HMRC directly and pay you the net amount.